-One just has to admire beautiful landscapes of Tara mountain when coming to West Serbia, but – do you know that there are ways to experience more, to get involved and connect with that lavish nature?
-All of you who are into active holiday, pay attention, because you are in for a true adventure – horse riding, cycling, canyoning and paddling down the Drina river!
+One just has to admire the beautiful landscapes of Tara mountain when coming to West Serbia, but – do you know that there are ways to experience more, to get involved, and connect with that lavish nature?
+For all of you who are into an active holiday in Tara mountain, pay attention, because you are in for a true adventure – horse riding, cycling, canyoning, and paddling down the Drina river!

 FROM BELGRADE: About 180 km